Guide to Acoustic Guitar Split Saddles

 view.

 While this might not seem like much of a difference, replacing a center line saddle with a forward line saddle, or vice versa, can produce a scale length difference that can affect your intonation.
-Additionally, with forward line saddles, you must ensure that you have the correct handedness, as right- and left- handed saddles are not interchangeable.
+Additionally, with forward line saddles, you must ensure that you have the correct handedness, as right- and left-handed saddles are not interchangeable.

-Step Four – Determine Corner Type (Optional)
+Step Five – Determine Corner Type (Optional)

 Guitar saddle corners vary.
 Many guitarists are not concerned about saddle corners as they have no effect on tone or intonation.
-However, they can have a subtle effect on comfort if you rest your picking hand on or near the saddle, and have a subtle effect on appearance.
+However, they can have a subtle effect on comfort if you rest your picking hand on or near the saddle, and can have a subtle effect on appearance.
 Also, because of the way split saddles are made, you may see two different corner types on the same piece.
 For more information, please see our article on guitar saddle corners.

 Which Split Saddle Does Your Guitar Need?